-In exceptional circumstances, over £75 can be accepted with the approval of the Service Director and must be declared b Travel and Accommodation: i) Modest offers related to attendance at events can be accepted and must be declared All staff & Declaration Form ii) In exceptional circumstances, other offers which go beyond modest or are of the type the Trust would not usually offer can be accepted with the approval of the Service Director and must be declared Director (in writing) & Declaration Form 13.3 ОТ HER INTERESTS / DECLARATIONS (ALL TO BE DECLARED) а Outside employment All staff & Declaration b Shareholdings and other ownership issues All staff & Declaration С Patents / intellectual property rights All staff & Declaration d Loyalty interests All staff & Declaration е Accepting sponsorship Director in conjunction with Trust Secretary f Sponsored research Research & Innovations Department CPL19 g Sponsored posts HR Department h Clinical private practice All staff & Declaration CP48 / CPG48 13.4 DO NATIONS TO EPUT CHARITY а From current / potential suppliers should be declined All staff Charitable Funds Policy & Procedure of th er donations / legacies can be accepted with the approval Director & Declaration Form All staff 13.5 OTHER INTERESTS / DECLARATIONS (ALL TO BE DECLARED) of interes stage of procurement, steps should be taken to identify and manage conflicts st to ensure and to protect the integrity of the process.
-Records will be kept w a clear audit trail of how conflicts have been identified and managed.
-So of interest must be declared.
-All staff & Declaration CP8 / CPG8 14 IENTATION OF INTERNAL / EXTERNAL AUDIT AND LCFS MENDATIONS Directors SFI Section 2 KECOW WENDATIONS 15 MAINTE NANCE AND UPDATE OF TRUST FINANCIAL PROCEDURES а Approval of finance policies and procedures Audit Committee 16 INVEST MENT OF FUNDS а Investment of Exchequer Funds (day to day) DoF SFI Section 5 b Investment of Charitable Funds Charitable Funds Committee SFI Section 16 / FP09/03a (appendix 1) 17 PERSON NNEL AND PAY SFI Section 8 a Additional Increments The granting of additional increments to staff within budget Director of HR / Remuneration Committee ED for People and HR57 / HRPG57 Job Matching and 1 b Upgrading and Regrading Culture Evaluation Policy
+In exceptional circumstances, over £75 can be accepted with the approval of the Service Director and must be declared b Travel and Accommodation: i) Modest offers related to attendance at events can be accepted and must be declared All staff & Declaration Form In exceptional circumstances, other offers which go beyond modest or are of the type the Trust would not usually offer can be accepted with the approval of the Service Director and must be declared Director (in writing) & Declaration Form 13.3 ОТ HER INTERESTS / DECLARATIONS (ALL TO BE DECLARED) а Outside employment All staff & Declaration b Shareholdings and other ownership issues All staff & Declaration с Patents / intellectual property rights All staff & Declaration d Loyalty interests All staff & Declaration е Accepting sponsorship Director in conjunction with Trust Secretary f Sponsored research Research & Innovations Department CPL19 g Sponsored posts HR Department h Clinical private practice All staff & Declaration CP48 / CPG48 13.4 DO NATIONS TO EPUT CHARITY а From current / potential suppliers should be declined All staff Charitable Funds Policy & Procedure b In exceptional circumstances, such donations can be accepted with the approval of the Service Director and must be declared Director & Declaration Form c Other donations / legacies can be accepted All staff 13.5 OTHER INTERESTS / DECLARATIONS (ALL TO BE DECLARED) Image: Construction of procurement, steps should be taken to identify and manage conflicts 13.5 OTHER INTERESTS / DECLARATIONS (ALL TO BE DECLARED) At every stage of procurement, steps should be taken to identify and manage conflicts At every stage of procurement, steps should be taken to identify and manage conflicts of interest to ensure and to protect the integrity of the process.
+Records will be kept that show a clear audit trail of how conflicts have been identified and managed.
+Conflicts of interest must be declared.
+CP8 / CPG8 14 IMPLEMENTATION OF INTERNAL / EXTERNAL AUDIT AND LCFS Directors SFI Section 2 15 MAINTENANCE AND UPDATE OF TRUST FINANCIAL PROCEDURES a Approval of finance policies and procedures Audit Committee 16 INVESTMENT OF FUNDS a Investment of Exchequer Funds (day to day) DoF SFI Section 5 SFI Section 16 / P09/03a (appendix 1) 17 PERSONNEL AND PAY SFI Section 8 The granting of additional increments to staff within budget Committee HR57 / HRPG57 Job Matching and Evaluation Policy

-All requests for upgrading / regrading shall be dealt with in accordance with Trust Procedure and there shall be no provision beyond this for regrading of posts and Procedure HR15 / HRPG15 С Establishments i) Additional staff to the agreed establishment with specifically allocated finance AD ii) Additional staff to the agreed establishment without specifically allocated finance CE and ECFO d Pay i) Authority to complete standing data forms effecting pay, new starters, variations and leavers Director for HR or nominated deputy / Directors / BM or Manager with delegated authority ii) Authority to complete and authorise positive reporting forms / finalise rotas in Health Roster AD / Directors / BM or Manager with delegated authority iii) Authority to authorise overtime AD / Directors / BM or Manager with delegated authority е Travel and Subsistence Expenses , i) Authority to approve up to three months following month in which expense was incurred AD / BM or Manager with delegated authority ii) Authority to approve if over three months following month in which expense was incurred ECFO and Director for HR (or nominated deputy)
+All requests for upgrading / regrading shall be dealt with in accordance with Trust Procedure and there shall be no provision beyond this for regrading of posts and Procedure HR15 / HRPG15 с Establishments i) Additional staff to the agreed establishment with specifically allocated finance AD ii) Additional staff to the agreed establishment without specifically allocated finance CE and ECFO d Рау i) Authority to complete standing data forms effecting pay, new starters, variations and leavers Director for HR or nominated deputy / Directors / BM or Manager with delegated authority ii) Authority to complete and authorise positive reporting forms / finalise rotas in Health Roster AD / Directors / BM or Manager with delegated authority iii) Authority to authorise overtime AD / Directors / BM or Manager with delegated authority е Travel and Subsistence Expenses addionty i) Authority to approve up to three months following month in which expense was incurred AD / BM or Manager with delegated authority ii) Authority to approve if over three months following month in which expense was incurred ECFO and Director for HR (or nominated deputy)